jelastic-jps/couchbase/README.md

 Click **Open in browser** here to access the *Couchbase Web Console* with your credentials and start exploring the available features and filling up your DB with the data.

+For more information on the Couchbase Cluster performance, refer to the following [article](http://blog.jelastic.com/2017/07/20/auto-scalable-couchbase-cluster-in-docker-containers/).